jperusse/pytest_workshop/README.rst

 concepts)

     Reformatting requirements to enumerate all requirements for reference in tests
-    1. write a class Calc that performs calculations 1.1 addition
+    1. write a class Calc that performs calculations on numbers 1.1 addition
             1.1.1 accept multiple arguments
         1.2 subtraction